 What this conversation does (or ought to do) is to help each of you manage external stress in your daily lives so that it doesn’t spill over into your relationship.

-According to Dr. Gottman’s close friend and colleague, UW’s Dr. Neil Jacobson, one of the key reasons for couples’ relapse after problem-solving in marital therapy is “discord caused by stress from other areas of their lives.”
+According to Dr. John Gottman’s close friend and colleague, the late Dr. Neil Jacobson, one of the key reasons for couples’ relapse after problem-solving in marital therapy is “discord caused by stress from other areas of their lives.”

 In other words, outside problems (at work, with friends, with family members) often end up coming into relationships to fuel the fires of conflict.

-Couples who are overrun by stress and fail to talk about it with each other see their level of emotional attraction drop, and subsequently see their relationships suffer.
+Couples overrun by stress who fail to talk about it with each other see their level of emotional attraction drop and subsequently see their relationships suffer.

 On the other hand, those who talk about the stresses of daily life with one another and help each other to cope keep their relationships strong.